WatermarkAgency/wmk-rich-text/README.md

 Intended to be used within richTextOptions on the [BLOCKS.EMBEDDED_ENTRY] key, this component will help associate custom JSX with queried embedded blocks in Contentful Rich Text data.

-Node will be of type RichTextTopLevelBlock, which is an extension of Contentful's TopLevelBlock interface that also includes reference data.
+Node will be of type RichTextNode, which is an extension of Contentful's rich text types but also includes reference data.
 NOTE: since there is only one reference per block, the property name has been changed to reflect that: *reference* instead of references.

 Pass the queried node along with a Component hash object.
 The hash object must have keys that correspond to each block's _\_\_typename_.